d-morrison/IntroStatActivities/14-L11-special_topic-wrapup.Rmd

 \vspace{0.5in}

-8. Calculate the percent increase (or decrease) in hospitalization rate for US adults fully vaccinated compared to US adults not vaccinated.
+8. Interpret the value of relative risk in context of the problem.

 \vspace{0.5in}

-9. **Interpret the relative risk as a percent increase/decrease in context of the problem.**
+9. Calculate the increase (or decrease) in risk of hospitalization for US adults fully vaccinated compared to US adults not vaccinated.

 \vspace{0.5in}

+10. Interpret the increase in risk of hospitalization in context of the problem.

+\vspace{0.5in}

+11. Calculate the percent increase (or decrease) in hospitalization rate for US adults fully vaccinated compared to US adults not vaccinated.

+\vspace{0.5in}

+12. **Interpret the relative risk as a percent increase/decrease in context of the problem.**

+\vspace{0.5in}

-10. **Does it appear that there is an association with the risk of hospitalization due to COVID-19 and vaccination status?
+13. **Does it appear that there is an association with the risk of hospitalization due to COVID-19 and vaccination status?
 Explain.**

 \vspace{0.5in}

-11.  **Explain why a hypothesis test would not be appropriate in this case.**
+14.  **Explain why a hypothesis test would not be appropriate in this case.**

 \newpage